Robust Sample Weighting to Facilitate Individualized Treatment Rule Learning for a Target Population: Computation

 The selection of $\alpha$ is primarily based on an assessment of the performance of the corresponding ITR as measured by the value function.
 Let $\hat{w}_\alpha$ be the optimal weights under $(\alpha, \lambda_\alpha)$.
 We first solve for $\hat{d}_\alpha$ by maximizing $\widehat{\mathcal{V}}_n(d; \hat{w}_\alpha)$, and then evaluate the value function of $\hat{d}_\alpha$.
 When $\alpha$ is small, the weighted treated and control groups do not resemble the target population, so $\widehat{\mathcal{V}}_n(d; \hat{w}_\alpha)$ is not necessarily a good estimator for $\mathcal{V}_\mathcal{T}(d)$.
 Hence, we use a regression-based approach to evaluate the value function: the source sample is used to fit the potential outcome models and impute the potential outcomes for the target, then a plug-in estimate of $\mathcal{V}_\mathcal{T}(\hat{d}_\alpha)$ based on these imputations is computed.
 Then we select the $\alpha$ that yields the largest $\mathcal{V}_\mathcal{T}(\hat{d}_\alpha)$.

+The default grid for $\alpha$ is $(0,0.1^4,(0.1+0.09 \times 1)^4,\ldots, (0.1+0.09 \times 9)^4,1) $ and the default grid for $\lambda$ is $(0.001, 0.002,0.005,0.012,0.028,0.066,0.152,0.351,0.811,1.874,4.329, 10)$.
+Even though any kernels could be used in our proposal algorithm, we recommend to use universal kernels such as Gaussian kernels or Laplacian kernels rather than the nonuniversal kernels such as linear kernels due to universal kernels's ability of approximating complex functions well \citep{simon2018kernel}.
+Moreover, the theoretical properties proved in the Section~\ref{sec:method_weight_limit} only hold when universal kernels are used.

 This hyperparameter tuning procedure involves solving the quadratic programming \eqref{eq:opt_prog_threeway} under various choices of $(\alpha, \lambda)$.
 To speed up computation, when solving \eqref{eq:opt_prog_threeway} under a new pair of hyperparameters, we use the solution under the previous hyperparameters as a warm start.
 This is possible when using the \texttt{OSQP} package \citep{osqp}.
-The empirical results in the following sections suggest that this tuning procedure works quite well in practice and is able to select suitable hyperparameters.
+The empirical results in the Simulation Studies section suggest that this tuning procedure works quite well in practice and is able to select suitable hyperparameters.